 A popular sign-up bonus, the free play promises a certain percentage of your initial deposit will be given to you as a free bet (or as singles or multiple bets).
-A 50% free play on a $100 deposit will give the user $50 of bonus money to use, and often the free-play money is awarded immediately after making your deposit.
-Bettors are able to start using the free units straight away.
+A 50 free-play percentage on a $100 deposit will give the user $50 of bonus money, and often the free-play money is awarded immediately after making your deposit.
+Bettors can start using the free units straight away.

 That makes free plays a very tricky bonus to capitalize on.
-While bettors will want to maximize their free play on the long odds of a parlay, you also want to try to guarantee some return on your bonus.
+While bettors will want to maximize their free play on the long odds of a multi-game parlay, you also want to try to guarantee some return on your bonus.
 Please keep in mind that you can’t cash out these bets, or you could lose your risk-free bet.

 Free Play Rollover

 As with match bonuses, free plays often have rollover requirements attached which come into force when you begin to place bets on anything from a playoff to Grand Slam.
-You’ll have to clear the rollover before you can withdraw any of the winnings from your free-play bets.
+You’ll have to clear the rollover before withdrawing any of the winnings from your free-play bets.

 Using The Free Play Bonus

 When it comes to using the bonus, free plays are simple enough.
-Just add an event to your bet slip and, if you have any unused free bets, there should be an option to use an available bonus.
-Then, just input the amount you want to wager and your bet should be placed without taking any money from your account.
+Just add an event to your bet slip, and if you have unused free bets, you should have the option to use an available bonus.
+Then, just input the amount you want to wager, and your bet should be placed without taking any money from your account.
 Free plays usually have to be used in whole, round numbers, like $10.

 Mobile Betting Bonuses

-While this is by no means an across-the-board phenomenon, many online sports betting sites will provide a sign-up bonus specific to mobile bettors.
-If you sign up via their mobile app, they will throw in an additional sign-up bonus on top of the regular one they already offer.
+While this is not a widespread phenomenon, many online sports betting sites will provide a sign-up bonus specific to mobile bettors.
+If you sign up via their mobile app, they will get an additional sign-up bonus on top of the regular one they already offer.
 This deal is used to help encourage the last of the in-store bettors to move over to online gambling.

 If you plan on using your mobile device to access your sports betting account, this is a great way to get some extra free play.
-You can check out our guide to the best mobile betting apps to find the sportsbooks with the best mobile bonuses.
+You can check out our guide to the best mobile betting apps with free bets to find the sportsbooks with the best mobile bonuses.

 A rare bonus offering, treble winnings offer you the chance to win triple on your first wager.
 A $20 bet at even odds will (for one time only) payout $60 in free bet credit or cash.

-Though this bonus doesn’t come with a rollover, it does come with some restrictions.
+Though these sportsbook offers don’t come with a rollover, it does come with some restrictions.
 Typically, the promotion has a maximum you are allowed to wager (sometimes as low as $10), a limit on what type of event you can bet on, and the extra winnings are often awarded in free plays (see above).
-The book may also cap how the free bets are dolled out: $40 in additional winnings may be granted in two $20 free bets.
+The book may also cap how the free bets online are dolled out: $40 in additional winnings may be granted in two $20 free bets.

 Post-Sign-Up Sportsbook Bonuses

 Sign-up isn’t where the bonuses end for online sportsbooks.
-Nearly every website has a sportsbook promo codes page where they offer new deals for existing members.
-If there’s any terminology that is unclear in this section, please check out our complete glossary of betting terms.
-If you’re looking to make the most of your sportsbook, check out that page and take advantage of promotions today.
+Nearly every website has a sportsbook promo codes page offering new deals for existing members.
+Please check out our complete glossary of betting terms if any terminology is unclear in this section.
+To make the most of your sportsbook, check out that page and take advantage of promotions today.

-These are a match or free-play bonuses that are awarded for convincing friends and acquaintances to sign-up.
-The bonus is a capped amount, determined as a percentage of your friend’s initial deposit and subject to the usual rollover requirements.
+These are a match or free e-play bonuses awarded for convincing friends and acquaintances to sign-up.
+The bonus is a capped amount, determined as a percentage of your friend’s initial deposit, and subject to the usual rollover requirements.
 However, there is never a limit on how many people you can refer, so these bonuses will always be available.

 The best way to top off a waning account is to take advantage of reload bonuses.
 Reload bonuses aren’t nearly as lucrative as sign-up bonuses, usually offering to match a lower percentage or a lower maximum amount.
 Some reload bonuses are only available one time.
 Others will be available repeatedly.
-Be sure to read the terms and conditions to find out which reload bonus you’re getting.
+Read the terms and conditions to determine which reload bonus you’re getting.

 To encourage the use of the new digital currency, some bitcoin sportsbooks will offer match bonuses for deposits made using Bitcoin.
 This bonus can only be collected once, and the percentage matched will vary.
 You can’t stack a bonus like this on top of an initial deposit bonus.
 It has to be used on a reload.

-In an effort to separate themselves from the competition, some sportsbooks will have a unique policy where certain events in a game can trigger a refund for specific lost wagers.
+To separate themselves from the competition, some sportsbooks will have a unique policy where certain events in a game can trigger a refund for specific lost wagers.
 You’ll find deals like this on the promotions page.
-As long as you place a bet that meets the requirements, you can be eligible for a refund.
+You can be eligible for a refund if you place a bet that meets the requirements.

-In order to incentivize betting certain sports or increase activity on live betting, books may offer a bonus percentage on winnings.
+Bookies may offer a bonus percentage on winnings to incentivize betting on certain sports or increase activity on live betting.
 As usual, you will have to place a wager that meets the criteria (e.g. doesn’t exceed the maximum bet allowed by the bonus).
-But, if you win on an event that qualifies, your return will get a boost.
+But, if you win an event that qualifies, your return will be boosted.

-If there’s a book offering a 5% boost on two-team NBA parlays, suddenly a winning bet for $20 becomes $21.
+If there’s a book offering a 5% boost on two-team NBA, NFL, NHL or MLB parlays, suddenly, a winning bet for $20 becomes $21.
 It’s not a massive increase, but typically bonus winnings for parlays will continue to increase with the more teams you add.

-It’s a good idea to spend a few minutes reading the rules of the sportsbook around bonuses and understand the fine print.
+It’s a good idea to spend a few minutes reading the sportsbook rules around bonuses and understand the fine print.
 There are restrictions on claiming them and getting payouts on them.

 For instance, a site may advertise a bonus like “100% cashback up to $200.”
-However, this doesn’t mean that you can deposit $200 and then suddenly have $400 in your account, no strings attached.
+However, this doesn’t mean you can deposit $200 and suddenly have $400 in your account without strings attached.
 That would be an unsustainable model for a sportsbook.

-Instead, you have to earn your bonus by hitting what’s known as a “rollover” requirement.
-A rollover is a multiplier that determines how much money you need to spend at a sportsbook before you unlock your entire bonus.
-Some sportsbooks may allow you to use all your bonus money to bet upfront.
+Some sportsbooks like BetRivers or the BetMGM sportsbook may allow you to use all your bonus money to bet upfront.
 However, until this rollover has been cleared, you won’t be able to withdraw funds without forfeiting that bonus money.

 Working Through Rollover Requirements Effectively

-If you are new to betting, it’s probably best to target a website offering a rollover of 5x or less.
+For new users or new customers, it’s probably best to target a website offering a rollover of 5x or less.
 Of course, a low rollover will be easier for a beginner to hit.
-When you search for sign-up bonuses, be aware of rollover requirements and timing, as they’ll work with your own betting preferences.
+When searching for sign-up bonuses, be aware of rollover requirements and timing, as they work with your betting preferences.

-You should be able to access bonus funds as soon as your deposit goes through.
-Once you start betting, you’ll start chipping away at rollover requirements.
+You should be able to access bonus funds and your site credit as soon as your deposit goes through.
+Once you gamble on different bet types, you’ll start chipping away at rollover requirements.